State University of New York at Oneonta: 19th century

+20th century

+In 1942, the school changed names for the first time, becoming the New York State Teachers College at Oneonta.

-In 1948, the college became a founding member of the State University of New York system, and the Oneonta Normal School was officially renamed the State University College of Education in 1951.
+In 1948, the college became a founding member of the State University of New York system, and the Oneonta Normal School was officially renamed the State University College of Education at Oneonta in 1951.
 Royal F. Netzer was the college's president from 1951 to 1970, presiding over a period of tremendous growth.
 The three joined buildings known as the Morris Conference Complex were the first ones erected on the current campus.
 The cornerstone of the current building was laid in 1950, with one wing being completed in February 1951 and the other in September 1951.
 The two wings, Bacon and Denison Halls, were originally used as dormitories, which were much needed on the rapidly expanding campus.

 In 1952, the Faculty-Student Association Inc. (the forerunner of today's Oneonta Auxiliary Services) purchased a 63 acre farm about 4 mile north of the college.
 This was the site for development of today's 272 acre College Camp, which provides educational, recreational and social opportunities for the college community.

 Home economics programs were added to the college's teacher education programs.
 In 1954, a Home Economics building and heating plant were constructed on the upper campus.
-These were followed in 1958 with the construction of a women's dormitory, Wilber Hall, followed by Tobey Hall in 1959.
+These were followed in 1958 with the construction of a women's dormitory, Wilber Hall, followed by Tobey Hall 1959.

 The 1960s were a period of rapid growth in the college's operating budget, student enrollment, number of staff members, and the campus buildings.
 To alleviate the shortage of classrooms, 10 mobile classrooms were brought in as a temporary solution.
 Additional property was acquired to the north and west of the campus, providing two entrances from West Street, one near a new service building.

 The first library on the upper campus was built in what is today's Alumni Hall.
-Other new buildings on the upper campus included a dorm, Littell Hall; a cafeteria (Lee Hall) and the Chase Physical Fitness Center.
+Other new buildings on the upper campus included a dorm, Littel Hall; a cafeteria (Lee Hall) and the Chase Physical Fitness Center.
 A path connected the upper campus with Old Main, which was slowly being phased out as the main academic building.